Integrations

 | Bing / IndexNow helper | Adds helper-mode validation and candidate URL preparation without live submission. |

-| Release assets and Pages | Turns demo outputs and docs into reusable public distribution surfaces. |
+| Release assets and Pages | Turns demo outputs and docs into reusable public pages and downloads. |

 Suggested path

-How teams usually adopt
+How teams usually start

 - Open the live demo report.

-- Run the 60-second fixture demo.
+- Run the sample-site demo locally.

-- Run one real-site audit locally.
+- Run one real-site audit.

-External adoption
+External setup

-Starter bundle
+Starter files

-The external-repo path is public and copyable, not hidden in internal fixtures.
+The external-repo setup is public and copyable.

-Use the starter bundle overview when you need a citable explanation of the .github/answerlens/ layout before handing someone the raw example files.
+Use the starter overview when you need a citable explanation of the .github/answerlens/ layout before handing someone the raw example files.

 What this connects to